hachy/eva01.vim/README.md

 # eva01.vim

-A dark color scheme for Vim
+A dark color scheme for Vim/NeoVim

 ## Installation